JohanWindahl/Tests-for-Numpy/README.md

 **Language: Python**

-**Details:** This project includes black-box- and white-box testing for the Python library Numpy.
+**Details:** This project includes black-box and white-box testing for the Python library Numpy.

 ### Running test_numpy_polynomial
 Run test_numpy_polynomial.py from the root of the project: